 When Tony heard that Barbara Lynch would be opening a true fine dining restaurant in Boston, he was eager to be a part of the opening and hone his appreciation of haute cuisine.
 In 2010, he joined the opening team of Menton as Chef de Partie.
 The food was concise allowing the very few ingredients on the plate to truly shine.

 Long a fan of Japanese cuisine and its nuanced artistry, Tony began his search to find the best sushi restaurant in Boston.
 He heard time and time again that AKA Bistro was pushing the boundaries of traditional sashimi.
-He called Chef/Owner Chris Chung (an alumni of Uni Sashimi Bar) and asked if he had any openings.
+He called Chef/Owner Chris Chung (an alumnus of Uni Sashimi Bar) and asked if he had any openings.
 He joined the team as Chris’ Sashimi Assistant in 2011, eventually becoming the Assistant Sashimi Chef himself.
-At AKA Bistro, there were no limits to what sashimi could be, drawing inspiration from France, Italy, Spain and even America.
+At AKA Bistro, there were no limits to what sashimi could be, drawing inspiration from France, Italy, Spain, and even America.

-Tony’s next move brought him to Ken Oringer’s Uni Sashimi where he was named Sashimi Chef in September 2012.
-At Uni, he borrowed from cultures around the world to create dishes like hisDuet of Hamachi, which incorporates modern techniques, Japanese ingredients and Mediterranean influence (the loin is paired with red ginger, candied jalapenos and banana glass and the toro matched with a truffle vinaigrette and pork belly croutons).
+Tony’s next move brought him to Ken Oringer’s Uni Sashimi Bar, where he was named Sashimi Chef in September 2012.
+There he borrowed from cultures around the world to create dishes like hisDuet of Hamachi, which incorporates modern techniques, Japanese ingredients, and Mediterranean influence (the loin is paired with red ginger, candied jalapenos and banana glass, while the toro is matched with truffle vinaigrette and pork belly croutons).

-In 2016, the intimate sashimi bar expanded into the former Clio space, to become a full-scale Japanese restaurant serving inventive Asian cuisine highlighting fresh seafood with innovative sashimi and sushi offerings and utilizing far-flung flavors and ingredients in street food-inspired dishes.
+In 2016, the intimate sashimi bar expanded into the former Clio space to become a full-scale Japanese restaurant serving inventive Asian cuisine.
+The menu highlights fresh seafood, with innovative sashimi and sushi offerings, and utilizes exciting flavors and ingredients in street food-inspired dishes.
 With the expansion of UNI, Tony took on the role of Executive Chef and Partner alongside Owner Ken Oringer.
-In 2017, Chef Messina was named a semifinalist in the James Beard Awards’ Best Chef: Northeast category, and in 2018 he was named a Best Chef: Northeast nominee.
-Also in 2018, Boston magazine named Tony “Best Oustsanding Chef” in their annual Best of Boston issue.
+In 2018, Tony was honored by Boston magazine as the city’s “Best Outstanding Chef” in their annual Best of Boston issue.
+In May 2019, the James Beard Foundation named him"Best Chef: Northeast" at the annual James Beard Awards ceremony.Tony was a semifinalist in 2017 and a nominee in 2018 in the same category.